 Is There an Alternative?

-Now that you have understood how the traditional web development process evolves and the terms which frequently surround it, it is time to introduce website builders and answer these questions: what does a website builder do? what role do they play in the web development process? and for what purposes were they created?
+Now that you have understood how the traditional web development process evolves and the terms that frequently surround it, it is time to introduce website builders and answer these questions: What does a website builder do?
+What role do they play in the web development process? and for what purposes were they created?

 What Is a Website Builder?

-website builder is a tool or an application that lets users build a website quickly and without needing to know any coding or site design skills.
-That means that a website builder is a shortcut or an alternative way for non-specialists to get around the dilemma of web development.
+A website builder is a tool or application that lets users build a website quickly and without needing any coding or site design skills.
+It is a shortcut or alternative way for non-specialists to circumvent the dilemma of web development.

-Although teaching yourself coding in order to build a website is a noble act, to be fair, it is quite a long task.
+Although teaching yourself coding to build a website is a noble act, to be fair, it is a pretty long task.
 Furthermore, mastering all the skills needed to create a website requires resources and time.
 Hiring someone to do the job for you is a great option; however, small and medium-sized businesses may not afford it.

 Why can’t building a website become as easy as creating a Word document?
 Well, it can.
 That is a website builder’s job.
 In the beginning, a website builder produced amateurish websites which did not qualify to be presented as business websites.
 Over time, website builders have become more reliable and more advanced.